Congregation of a different kind

 Details

-Part of Audible Edge: Gym with A starting point, exhalation
+Part of Audible Edge: Gym with A starting point, exhalation and Collaborative practice

 Rioting against ways of teaching art and music which put brain over body, we invite you to partake in a day of collective embodied play for makers of all kinds.
 This features workshops from three local practitioners sharing how their body remains a grounded point of connection to their practice, and their well-being as artists.
 While ‘gym’ can be a scary word (and place) for many of us, we’re hoping to build our own positive associations with the word, creating a space to tune into our bodies without the internal and external criticism that’s all too often the dominant voice in these spaces.